-BALLOT PAPER (FOR ELECTIONS) The official form which eligible voters must use for elections.
+BALLOT PAPER a) The official ballot paper, on which voters mark or indicate their choice, e.g. indicate with a Yes or No whether they accept or reject the referendum proposal. b) For elections: the official form which eligible voters must use for elections.
 For the elections to the Swiss National Council, voters can fill out a special, non pre-printed form themselves, and may change the form or make additions to it.